-First and foremost, nothing replaces the endorsement of someone small business investors trust.
-Figure out if your business has someone in its orbit whom you’re able to get in contact with and introduce your business to who has a direct line into an investor or network of investors.
+First and foremost, nothing replaces the endorsement of someone who small business investors trust.
+Figure out if your business has someone in its orbit whom you’re able to get in contact with and introduce your business to who also has a direct line into an investor or network of investors.
 Your financials tell a story, certainly—but there’s little better than direct connection and support.

 If your network to other small businesses isn’t strong, think more specifically.
 Kruze adds, “Service providers like experienced startup attorneys or accountants can make warm introductions.”

 Similarly, think of other ways you can backchannel into individuals or groups of investors with networks you’re already part of or can easily become a part of.

 Your alumni network is a great place to start looking for known investors, groups of angels or syndicates, or connections to others who can offer you advice on how to find investors.

 You also might want to look into industry trade organizations, your local chamber of commerce, or a local Small Business Development Center (SBDC).
 Although it might seem strange to focus hyper-locally, some of your best and most unique connections can be made at the local level when you’re not competing for the same funding as other new businesses in major cities.

 Or don’t stay local—go as broad as possible.
 Many online platforms allow accredited investors the ability to essentially shop opportunities to back new businesses, allowing the small business funding to come to you.

 Some of these platforms include Gust, Angel Investment Network, and, perhaps most well known, AngelList.
 Depending on the place you choose to pursue your connection, you might be working with an individual, or you might be working with a syndicate.
 That’ll depend on how the platform is structured.